slittorin/home-assistant-setup/README.md

 # Home Assistant - Setup

-Although it would be possible to install HA Supervised on a RPI, it would not be standard and I want to keep the setup as future proof as possible.
+Although it would be possible to install HA Supervised on a RPI, it would not be standard and would require alot of tweaks, and I want to keep the setup as standard and future proof as possible.
-Therefore we have gone for the below setup (we tried for instance [Install Home Assistant Supervised on RPI](https://peyanski.com/how-to-install-home-assistant-supervised-official-way/).
+Therefore we have gone for the below setup (we tried for instance [Install Home Assistant Supervised on RPI](https://peyanski.com/how-to-install-home-assistant-supervised-official-way/) on a single server).

 ## Governing principles

-- We want to utilize HASS.io and RPI standards as much as possible, this means that instead of one RPI server we will have two.
+- Instead of one RPI server we will have two.
  - server1 on VLAN-Server (192.168.3.30):
   - RPI 4 with 500GB SSD disk.
-Standard RPI, with docker and in docker containers: InfluxDB and Grafana.
+Standard RPI, with docker and in docker containers:
+    - InfluxDB.
+    - Grafana.
   - Intended also to be utilized for other projects.
   - Setup a RPI instance with [Raspberry PI install](https://github.com/slittorin/raspberrypi-install/).
     - We want a clean and module-based installation.
     - Store all config/data under `/srv`.
     - Utilize docker:
      - Official docker images only.
      - With volumes for data/config, and only where required bind-mounts.
      - Use `docker cp`, `docker save` or similar to copy/backup data.
  - homeassistant on VLAN-Server (192.168.3.20):
   - RPI 4 with 250GB SSD disk.
-Standard HASS.io install, with MariaDB through HA addon.
+Standard HASS.io install, with the following addons:
-    - Therefore only utilized for home assistant.
-    - See below for setup.
+    - MariaDB.
+  - Setup a RHASS.io with [HASS.io install](https://github.com/slittorin/hass-io-install).
 - If not otherwise stated, the user `pi` performs all actions.

 ## Server: server 1